|2016 Champion's league|

 AM/RW: Raymond Kopa (France)

-He was considered to be "Les Bleus"'s greatest player before the emerge of Platini.
-He won the the European Footballer of the Year in 1958 and three European Cups with Real Madrid in the 1950's.
+Kopa was considered to be "Les Bleus"'s greatest player before the emerge of Michel Platini.
+In 1970, he became the first football player to receive the Légion d'honneur.
+He helped France to finish third at the WC Finals in 1958.
+He won the the European Footballer of the Year in 1958 and won three European Cups with Real Madrid in the 1950's.
 He also played with Stade de Reims before joining the legendary Real Madrid team of the 1950's.
+He won the 1953 Latin Cup with Reims.

 LW: Francisco Gento (Spain)